UniStuttgart-VISUS/damast/README.md

 An export of the data collected in the project can be found in [the data repository of the University of Stuttgart (DaRUS)](https://doi.org/10.18419/darus-2318).

+## Documentation

+All parts of Damast are documented, and this documentation is split over different places, such as: this and other Markdown files in the repository, comments in the code and scripts, and HTML files hosted by Damast itself.
+All those documentation parts, as well as a general system description and explanation, are also collected in one LaTeX document in the repository, which is also checked in as a [PDF file](./documentation.pdf).

 ## Database

 The historical data is collected in a relational PostgreSQL database.